 Several of the apostles were known to live in or very near Capernaum.
 Jesus moved from Nazareth to the city when he began his public ministry (Matthew 4:13 - 16).
 The disciples who lived near each other were were James, John, Matthew, Andrew, Peter and Philip.

 Here is a good Bible trivia question.
-Who were the three disciples that Jesus PERSONALLY renamed?
+Who were the three disciples that Christ PERSONALLY renamed?
 Only four people total in the New Testament got renamed.

-Jesus gave Simon the son of Jonah a new name (John 1:40 - 42).
+Our Savior gave Simon, the son of Jonah, a new name (John 1:40 - 42).
 His original name, Cephas, is a Syriac word which means the same as the Greek word for Peter.
 Jesus also gave James and his brother John a collective new name when he stated, with no doubt with a little humor, "James the son of Zebedee and John the brother of James, to whom He gave the name Boanerges, that is, 'SONS OF THUNDER'" (Mark 3:14 - 17).

 The fourth person renamed is Saul, who sometime after his conversion became the apostle Paul (Acts 13:1 - 2, 6 - 10).

 What do the names of the disciples of Jesus MEAN?
 Andrew's name means 'a strong man', John means 'the grace or mercy of the Lord' and Peter's original name of Simon the son of Jonah means 'one that hears or obeys' and 'a dove.'
 The name of James means 'that supplants, undermines, the heel.'
 Philip's means 'warlike, a lover of horses.'
 Nathanael's name means 'the gift of God.'